 Avoiding a Robbery Conviction in California

-It can even later be reduced to a misdemeanor if the deal is set up right.
+It can even be later reduced to a misdemeanor if the deal is set up correctly.
 So, that's one crime that can be useful in a robbery case.
 There are other crimes, but that one usually tends to make the most sense because if somebody is being charged with robbery, that person has taken property away from a person by force or fear.
 It sits well within that Penal Code § 487c – Framework.

-So, that's going to dictate a different view by a judge and a prosecutor, so the more of a record you have, the more likely you are not to be able to avoid the robbery conviction and the more likely you are to go to prison.
+So, that's going to dictate a different view by a judge and a prosecutor, so the more of a record you have, the more likely you are not to be able to avoid the robbery conviction, and the more likely you are to go to prison.